yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - ⚪️ **codeSign**: `Bool` - Whether the `codeSignOnCopy` setting is applied when embedding framework.
 Defaults to true
 - ⚪️ **removeHeaders**: `Bool` - Whether the `removeHeadersOnCopy` setting is applied when embedding the framework.
 Defaults to true

+**Implicit Framework options**:

+This only applies to `framework` dependencies.

+- ⚪️ **implicit**: `Bool` - Whether the framework is an implicit dependency.
+This can be useful in a Workspace where projects are not nested within each other.

 **Carthage Dependency**

 Carthage frameworks are expected to be in `CARTHAGE_BUILD_PATH/PLATFORM/FRAMEWORK.framework` where: